jessbudd/portfolio-site/src/site/reading.md

 - The Lean Start Up by Eric Ries
 - Bossypants by Tina Fey
 - The Wife Drought by Annabel Crabb
+- Freakonomics by Steven D. Levitt
+- Automate This by Christopher Steiner
+- We Are Anonymous: How Algorithms Came to Rule Our World by Parmy Olsen
+- Ghost in the Wires: My Adventures as the World's Most Wanted Hacker by Kevin D. Mitnick
 - How to Win Friends and Inlfuence People by Dale Carnegie
 - Level Up Your Life by Steve Lamb
 - The Girl with the Lower Back Tattoo by Amy Schumer